 Cascadia

 Nearly 12,000 people experience homelessness in Seattle daily.
 Many are forced to live in unsafe, toxic, hazardous and uninspiring environments.
 Seattle being our hometown, Traction began working with the housing insecure population in Seattle in 2018.
 We aim to address and highlight the challenges being faced by this population that experiences extremely vulnerable living circumstances.
-Recent projects include a University of Washington Design Activism Studio.
-That project has continued as a newly granted EPA EJSG award to develop the Nickelsville community into an Ecovillage.
+Recent projects include a University of Washington Design Activism Studio and a US EPA Environmental Justice award to develop the Nickelsville community into an Ecovillage, and install a pilot solar project.

 Nepal

 Traction works remotely to support local partners in Nepal.
-Our work focuses on the human centered design, development, and dissemination of distributed technologies and infrastructure that spur economic development and improve environmental and human health in the Kathmandu Valley.
-We pursue design, education, and research that empower residents, students, activists, and entrepreneurs to effect meaningful change at a local level.
-Recent projects include public space interventions Kolcha Pahka Park and Park Pods in Kathmandu’s Hyumat neighborhood and the Banghal Community Street in Bodhanilkantha
+Our work focuses on the human centered design, development, and dissemination of distributed technologies and infrastructure that spur economic development and improve environmental and human health in the Kathmandu Valley and beyond.
+We pursue design, education, and research that empower residents, students,and entrepreneurs to effect meaningful change at a local level.
+Recent and ongoing projects include a Community Hall and Wokshop in Bhangal, Budhanilkkantha, Women's Skills development in Baluwa, Panchal and the School for Bamboo Technology and River Restoration in Waling, Syanja.

 Peru